tuanvvu/tuanvvu.github.io/_pages/teaching.md

 3. Ms Yunzhe Chen (Msc at Imperial College London, 2023-) in: How do home design and location affect indoor air quality?
  A Case Study of London New Built Flat. - Main supervisor with Sean.
 4. Ms Xinyuan Li (Msc at Imperial College London, 2022) in: Estimation of exposure to both outdoor and indoor air pollution using low-cost sensor. - Main supervisor with Sean.

+#### Other
+1. Msc disertation marker at School of Public Health, Imperial College London since 2022

 #### Editorial board, Technical Program Committee